AdobeDocs/commerce-frontend-core/src/pages/guide/layouts/index.md

 ## Customize layout

-To ensure stability and secure your customizations from being deleted during upgrade, do not change out-of-the-box Magento [module](https://glossary.magento.com/module) and theme layouts.
+To ensure stability and secure your customizations from being deleted during upgrade, do not change out-of-the-box [module](https://glossary.magento.com/module) and theme layouts.
 To make the necessary changes, create [extending][extend] and [overriding][override] layout files in your custom theme.

 ## Layout files processing

-The Magento application processes layout files in the following order:
+The application processes layout files in the following order:

 1. Module base files loaded.
 1. Module area files loaded.